-Every year, more than two dozen women and their families complete the program at Laura's Home.
-As they leave, eager to create a healthy, stable life for their children, they're often faced with an overwhelming obstacle: affordable housing.
-In Ohio, a single mother working a minimum wage job -- the work most of our guests are eligible for -- must work 100 hours each week to afford a basic two-bedroom apartment.
-This leavers her with just 68 hours to commute, care for her children, sleep, and care for herself.
+Every year, more than two dozen women and their families complete the program at Laura’s Home.
+As they leave, eager to create a healthy, stable life for their children, they’re often faced with an overwhelming obstacle: affordable housing.
+In Ohio, a single mother working a minimum wage job — the work most of our guests are eligible for — must work 100 hours each week to afford a basic two-bedroom apartment.
+This leaves her with just 68 hours to commute, sleep, and care for her children and her own self.

 The challenges are nearly insurmountable.

 The City Mission wants to address this critical needs, so we’ve created the New Horizons Housing Collaborative.
 Through this program, we work with external organizations to find housing solutions for the women and families served by Laura’s Home.

 1. A stable, employed woman with children who has graduated Laura’s Home’s program is selected to begin preparing for home ownership.

 2. The Mission purchases a blighted home from the Cuyahoga Land Bank.

 3. The Mission partners with a local individual or group that pays and volunteers their own time for a total remodel of the house to make it move-in ready.
 Who’s owned a New Horizons project in the past?
 Churches, families, individuals, and corporations have all worked hard to see a deserving family move into their house.

 4. The recipient takes financial planning classes and maintains employment during the remodel to prove they can handle home ownership.